FOSSarium/age-calculator/README.md

 ## 🚀 Usage

 1. Select your birth date
-2. (Optional) Select the target date (defaults to today)
-3. View your exact age instantly!
+2. View your exact age instantly!

 ## 🛠️ Built With